anikrauth/nextjs-tailwindcss-storybook-typescript/README.md

 npm run storybook
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:6006](http://localhost:6006) stroy book live link with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.